 Constitution Day at Duke

-The Duke Program in American Values and Institutions marks Constitution and Citizenship Day by giving the Duke community and the general public opportunities to learn about and reflect on efforts by the American founders and subsequent generations to create a “more perfect union.”
-Our Constitution Day events examine the political philosophies and real world events that shaped the American Founding, consider the Constitution’s impact on American political development and culture, examine competing interpretations of the Constitution and explore efforts by abolitionists, suffragettes and others to ensure that the Constitution more fully lives up to the idea that all human beings are created equal and endowed with “certain inalienable rights.”
+The Duke Program in American Values and Institutions marks Constitution and Citizenship Day by giving the Duke community and the general public opportunities to learn about efforts by the American founders and subsequent generations to create a “more perfect union.”
+Our Constitution Day events examine the political philosophies and real world events that shaped the American Founding.
+They also consider the Constitution’s impact on American political development and examine competing interpretations of the Constitution.
+Finally, we explore efforts by abolitionists, suffragettes and others to ensure that American society more fully lives up to the idea that all human beings are created equal and endowed with “certain inalienable rights.”

 Articles of Confederation – Written in 1781, the Articles of Confederation created a system of political institutions that was replaced by the Constitution.

-Bill of Rights – The Bill of Rights was the first ten amendments to the Constitution.
+Bill of Rights – The Bill of Rights is the first ten amendments to the Constitution.

-“The Constitution and Slavery” – Speech by abolitionist Frederick Douglass, arguing that The Constitution should be considered an anti-slavery document.
+“The Constitution and Slavery” – In this famous speech, abolitionist Frederick Douglass, argued that The Constitution should be considered an anti-slavery document.

 The American Dream in History, Politics, and Fiction, Cal Jillson (2016)

 The Making of the Constitution, Gordon Wood (2014)